sourabhGavade/nagpur-marina/docs/PLAN.md

 Every transactional command must contain a globally unique `transaction_id`.
 Receivers must cache recently processed IDs and return the previous result without executing a duplicate command again.

-Area, Zone, and sub-zone controls are mutually exclusive.
-Selecting an individual Zone or sub-zone overrides everything currently running.
-The server invalidates the active timeline, sends one atomic replacement state to the Pi, and replaces the display content.
+Area, Zone, Lighting, and sub-zone controls are mutually exclusive at the runtime-generation level.
+Selecting an individual Zone, Lighting group, or sub-zone overrides everything currently running.
+The server invalidates the active timeline and sends one atomic replacement state.
 A Zone override sends one `lights` array item for each sub-zone in that Zone and plays the Zone video.
+A Lighting override sends one `lights` array for that group's sub-zones to the model-mapped Pi only, with no TV video.
 A sub-zone override sends a one-item `lights` array for only that sub-zone and plays its parent Zone video.
 In this hardware payload, `lights` is a transport collection of sub-zone states, not a separate domain entity.

 ---